National Army of Colombia: Presidential Guard

 The Battalion uses 2 dress uniforms, the honor guard wears a 19th-century uniform that was used by Simón Bolívar's Honor Guard, the color of this uniform is red and the uniform has 33 gold buttons, 11 buttons on each side.
 The 33 gold buttons represent the 33 battles that Bolívar fought in during his campaigns for South American Independence from Spain and, the 22 cords represent the 22 years that Bolívar had spent for fighting for independence.
+Worn with the uniform is a shako.
 The second uniform is based on 20th century Prussian military uniforms, it is black and the Pickelhaube helmet is worn, the Presidential Guard band and Corps of Drums also uses this uniform.

 The Ricaurte Battery serves as the unit conducting 21-gun salutes during state visits and the Presidential inauguration.

 Rapid Deployment Force

 The Rapid Deployment Force (Fuerza de Despliegue Rápido), also known as FUDRA, is the premier light infantry airborne division of the Colombian Army.
 Specializing in air assault operations, it carries the distinction of being the most logistically mobile infantry corps in the entire Colombian Armed Forces, and whose mission statement is to have the perpetual capability to respond to any crisis in any part of the country's national borders in rapid fashion.

 Created on 7 December 1999 as part of a modernization effort of the armed forces during the Pastrana administration, its current function is to carry out pre-emptive offensive operations against insurgents and criminal groups.

 It is considered an elite unit of the army, and was one of the key factors that led to FARC losing much of its territorial gains and logistical capabilities.
 Its greatest accomplishment was on the 23rd September 2010 – during Operation Sodoma – when the FARC's top military commander Jorge Briceño Suárez aka Mono Jojoy was successfully killed in action.
 At present, the Rapid Deployment Force is composed of 4 brigades; FUDRA No.1, FUDRA No.2, FUDRA No.3, and FUDRA No.4, with this latest one having been recently created.